adobe/xdm/CONTRIBUTING.md

 #### Overview

 XDM allows for additional metadata about a schema to be described using a "schema descriptor".
-A schema descriptor is is applied to a schema using the "meta:descriptors" property.
+A schema descriptor is applied to a schema using the "meta:descriptors" property.
 Descriptors may be embedded directly in the schema document, or may be described as independent external entities.
 The ability to define descriptors outside of a schema is useful for, among other things, annotating schemas that are not under an application's direct control with additional metadata.
 See examples below.

 Schema descriptors are extensible, and new descriptors may be creating by defining a new URI value and using it in the `@type` property of the descriptor object.
 Readers should ignore descriptors they do not understand.